Endowment / Foundation

 Frequently asked questions

-Who leads the Heart of Illinois Community Foundation?
+Who runs investment decisions at the Heart of Illinois Community Foundation?

 Profile maintained by using OSINT (open-source intelligence), regulatory filings, licensed data partners, and verified direct submissions.
 Read the methodology.
 Last updated: .
 Continuous refresh with full update cycles at least every 30 days.